10 Reasons Why Dachshunds Bark All The Time

 Cool Down

-If your dachshund doesn’t stop barking for treats or toys (he may not be a dachshund, ha ha) then you need to take a cool down break.
+If your Dachshund doesn’t stop barking, then they need to take a cool down break.

-When Eko gets out of hand with his barking, I put him in his play pen.
-He has a nice warm dog bed and some chew toys to keep him occupied.
+When my Dachshund, Eko, gets out of hand with his barking, I put him in his doggie playpen.
+He has a cozy dog bed and some chew toys to keep him occupied.

 Stop the Bark Before It Happens

-When you notice your dachshund start to perk up and ready to bark, redirect their attention on you and give them a reward for their obedience.
+When you notice your Dachshund start to perk up, redirect their attention on you and give them a reward for their obedience.

 Bonus Tip